OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Security_Cheat_Sheet.md

 ### Carefully Consider the use of Wildcard Certificates

-Wildcard certificates can be convenient, however they violate [the principal of least privilege](https://wiki.owasp.org/index.php/Least_privilege), as a single certificate is valid for all subdomains of a domain (such as *.example.org).
+Wildcard certificates can be convenient, however they violate [the principle of least privilege](https://wiki.owasp.org/index.php/Least_privilege), as a single certificate is valid for all subdomains of a domain (such as *.example.org).
 Where multiple systems are sharing a wildcard certificate, the likelihood that the private key for the certificate is compromised increases, as the key may be present on multiple systems.
 Additionally, the value of this key is significantly increased, making it a more attractive target for attackers.

 The issues around the use of wildcard certificates are complicated, and there are [various](https://blog.sean-wright.com/wildcard-certs-not-quite-the-star/) other [discussions](https://gist.github.com/joepie91/7e5cad8c0726fd6a5e90360a754fc568) of them online.